-For a long while, rigid tape was the only option, but other treatment approaches have evolved and new research revealed new mechanisms of action.
+For a long while, rigid tape was the only option, but other treatment approaches have evolved, and new research has revealed new mechanisms of action.
 In the aforementioned ankle taping, a study by Briem showed that rigid taping increased the magnitude of activity in the peroneus longus muscle (outside of the lower leg), which acts to resist rolling over on the ankle.
-It is hypothesized that the strong stimulation from the tape’s pulling on the skin acts on the nervous system to effect this change.
-Similar changes in movement patterns and timing or activation of muscles have been noted on other conditions involving the shoulder complex, the patellofemoral (kneecap) joint, and shin splints.
+It is hypothesized that the strong stimulation from the tape’s pulling on the skin acts on the nervous system to affect this change.
+Similar changes in movement patterns and timing or activation of muscles have been noted on other conditions involving the shoulder complex, the patellofemoral (kneecap) joint and shin splints.

 The research regarding the magnitude and nature of any effect gained with kinesiology taping is still ambiguous.
 Many single case studies and anecdotal reports speak highly of the benefits.
 The study by Briem previously mentioned showed that, while rigid taping changed muscle activity, kinesiology taping did not.
-Firth, et al, however, did demonstrate some increased excitability of the calf muscle in healthy controls, but no change to hop distance was found and excitability, hop distance, and pain were unaltered in a group with Achilles tendinopathy.
+In other studies, however, it did demonstrate some increased excitability of the calf muscle in healthy controls, but no change to hop distance was found, and excitability, hop distance and pain were unaltered in a group with Achilles tendinopathy.

-Little research deals specifically with taping as yet; however, preliminary research is showing positive effects.
+Little research deals specifically with taping as of yet.
+However, preliminary research is showing positive effects.
 Shortening of the foot and increase in arch height has been demonstrated.
-This may have significant benefits for many overuse conditions of the lower limb, such as plantar fasciitis, shin splints, and Achilles tendinopathy.
+This may have significant benefits for many overuse conditions of the lower limb, such as plantar fasciitis, shin splints and Achilles tendinopathy.
 Changes in muscle activity are also being demonstrated.